theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/script-expressions.md

 {: .box-note }
 **Note:** The most common usage scenario is using the methods and properties of the .NET ```DateTime``` and ```String``` classes.

-For further information of supported [.NET classes and their properties and methods](https://docs.microsoft.com/en-us/dotnet/api/system?redirectedfrom=MSDN&view=netframework-4.7.2) including [DateTime](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) and [String](https://docs.microsoft.com/en-us/dotnet/api/system.string?view=netframework-4.7.2) see the Microsoft online help.
+For further information of supported [.NET classes and their properties and methods](https://docs.microsoft.com/en-us/dotnet/api/system?redirectedfrom=MSDN&view=netframework-4.7.2) including [DateTime](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) and [String](https://docs.microsoft.com/en-us/dotnet/api/system.string?view=netframework-4.7.2) see the Microsoft online documentation.

 **Examples:**